What is “CAPS”?

 There are many CAPS certified professionals outside the construction industry so do not be concerned if you are unfamiliar with building methods, technology, or terminology.
 The important thing is that you can work with those who do possess such knowledge to create effective solutions for your clients and those you want to serve.
 Construction experience or knowledge is not a requirement for obtaining the CAPS designation.
 Let your particular area of expertise come through to heighten the overall client experience.
 You might have just the experience that a contractor needs to be more effective in what they do.

 Are there other benefits from taking the “CAPS” with Steve Hoffacker?

-One the biggest reasons for enrolling in classes offered by Steve Hoffacker is that he never cancels any classes – even if you are the only one registered.
+One of the biggest reasons for enrolling in classes offered by Steve Hoffacker is that he never cancels any classes – even if you are the only one registered.
 You can elect to move your registration to one with a larger enrollment, but the classes will go on as scheduled.
-Steve is the most experienced active CAPS Instructor, having taught the three-day CAPS series nearly 100 times, including more than 25 times each the past two years – and scheduled for even more in 2018.
+Steve is the most experienced active CAPS Instructor, having taught the three-day CAPS series well over 100 times, including more than 80 times the past three years.

 As a professional sociologist (MA), he is a student of demographic trends, aging issues, shelter and well-being needs, and human interaction.
+He also is a member of AOTA (Associate), AIBD (Educator), and NKBA (Provider).
 He incorporates his background into the courses.